 In the late afternoon, all of the businesses had closed except for a handful of cafes in the city center where locals and a few tourists rested and enjoyed the fresh air over a cup of coffee and a croissant.

 And there were always towers and steeples in view, because this is France, so of course there are!
+It made the city feel old and quiet but also lived in (unlike the Old Town of Dubrovnik during the off season).

 The next morning we got up early to explore a little more.
 The Hospices didn’t open until 9:00, so we spent some time beforehand shopping at a farmers’ market right outside the gates.
 Fresh vegetables and local crafts were on display.
 Lisa desperately wanted to hold everything (including some beautiful dishes), and the shopkeepers laughed.
 Maybe they thought she was cute, or maybe they hoped she would convince us to buy something.
 Or maybe both.

-The architecture of the museum was so singular, especially those roofs that reminded me of the skin of snake.
+The architecture of the hospices museum was so singular, especially those roofs that reminded me of the skin of snake.
 The audio tour discussed not only the historic mission of the building (caring for the sick of the region) but also the efforts that have been made to preserve and restore it over the years.

-We decided to eat an early lunch before we continued on our drive to Avignon.
+We decided to eat an early lunch before we continued on our roadtrip to Avignon.
 We ordered something familiar with a French twist.
 We shared a large pizza topped with goat cheese, bleu cheese and olives.
 It was so different and so good, and just what we needed before another long car ride.
 Then we climbed back into the rental car for another few hours of beautiful countryside, slow rivers, and rolling hills dotted with chateaus.